Two-Dimensional Altermagnetic Iron Oxyhalides: Real Chern Topology and Valley-Spin-Lattice Coupling

 In an altermagnet, the two spin channels are decoupled in the absence of SOC.
 And each spin channel can be effectively regarded as a spinless system, which possesses an effective time reversal symmetry $\mathcal T'$~\cite{vanderbilt2018berry,wu2018nodal}.
-It follows that in the absence of SOC, each spin channel becomes real, i.e., having real wave functions, due to the symmetry $\mathcal{PT'}$, and we can investigate the real Chern topology of each spin channel.
+It follows that each spin channel becomes real, i.e., having real wave functions, due to the symmetry $\mathcal{PT'}$, and we can investigate their real Chern topology.

-A RCI in 2D is characterized by a nontrivial $\mathbb Z_2$-valued topological index, known as the real Chern number $\nu_R$.
-For a system with preserved inversion symmetry $\mathcal P$, $\nu_R$ can be determined from the parity eigenvalues of the valence states at the four inversion-invariant points of the Brillouin zone, according to the following formula~\cite{ahn2019stiefel,chen2021graphyne}:
+A RCI is characterized by a nontrivial real Chern number $\nu_R$.
+For a system with preserved inversion symmetry $\mathcal P$, $\nu_R$ can be determined from the parity eigenvalues of the valence states at the four inversion-invariant points $\Gamma_i$ ($i=1,2,3,4$) of the Brillouin zone, according to the following formula~\cite{ahn2019stiefel,chen2021graphyne}: